 So, then, one of the main purposes of high school was to produce not-too-bright rule followers, ones with police and military mentalities.
 The athletes, far more than any other group, got the attention, the crowds, and the newspaper pictures and articles.

-For some of them – the Al Bundys and the Hank Hills – being a high school athlete was the high point of their lives.
+For others – the Al Bundys and the Hank Hills – being a high school athlete was the high point of their lives.
 After that, it was just treading water.

 Those who studied and made high grades, while they did not get nearly the attention the athletes did, still got praise and awards.
 Every high school has its valedictorian.
 They may have had fairly high IQs, and good memorization and analytical skills, but lacked creativity and originality.
 I always considered them to be potential corporate drones, programmed to spend their lives in cubicles.